Radhika-0403/Regex_Matching_App/README.md

-# Introduction to Regex Patterns
+# Deployment of Regex Matching App
 Regular expressions, often abbreviated as regex or regexp, are sequences of characters that define a search pattern.
 They are used for pattern matching within strings.
 Regex patterns provide a concise and powerful way to describe and search for specific sequences of characters, making them invaluable in tasks such as text processing, validation, and data extraction.